-Extensive areas of Derwent and Howden moor have been managed as grouse moors through the rotational burning of heather.
-Frequent burning has been used for many years as a method of vegetation control on the middle heft, to manage biomass and fuel load to reduce the risk of wildfire, to produce an 'early bite' of grass growth and to encourage the germination and regeneration of heather.
+Extensive areas of Ronksley moor have been managed as grouse moor through the rotational burning of heather.
+Frequent burning has been used for many years as a method of vegetation control on the middle heft, to manage biomass and fuel load to reduce the risk of wildfire and to encourage the germination and regeneration of heather.
 The HPMV set out an aspiration to stop regular burning on blanket bog, to reduce the impact on the hydrology and reduce heather dominance.
 The preferred means of management will be through cutting, with burning only employed on heath, and only permitted on blanket bog when consented separately as a special measure.
 See Guiding Principles for more information.
-The current shooting tenant Geoff Eyre has been instrumental in carrying out large scale restoration trials involving herbicide treatment, burning and heather seeding to reduce purple moor grass (Molinia) and reinstate dwarf shrub moorland on the middle heft.
-He continues to inform current restoration practice, developing seed and Sphagnum pellets for diversification work.